ModyQyW/fabric/README.md

 Learn about [tsconfig.json](https://aka.ms/tsconfig.json).

-**You should only use this in a new project that doesn't have `tsconfig.json` and is using a bundler like Webpack, Vite, etc..**
+**You should only use this in a new project that doesn't have `tsconfig.json` and is using a bundler like Webpack, Vite, etc.**

+See [tsconfig/bases](https://github.com/tsconfig/bases) and [@vue/tsconfig](https://github.com/vuejs/tsconfig) for more examples.

 ```json
 {